Kids' & youth clothing

 Online generators aren’t necessarily the only way to create digital mockups.
 Depending on your skill level and the time on your hands, you can use dedicated software such as Adobe Illustrator or Photoshop to create your product mockups—there are plenty of PSD mockups to utilize.
 Alternatively, you can hire a designer to create the images for you, but this can become expensive, especially if you want to scale.

 By far the easiest, quickest, and most affordable alternative is to use online tools that do much of the work for you.
-With Printful’s Mockup Generator, go to the Product Catolog, pick the product in colors you want to add to your store, add your design, click Generate Files, and then pick the mockups you want to download and use as product photos.
+Select the product from Printful’s Product Catolog that you want to add to your store, add your design, save it, then go to Product Templates, click Download Mockups, and then customize the mockups as you want to use as product photos.

 Customize your mockups in a way that’s similar to the images liked and shared by your audiences.
 The more work you put in and the more you do your targeting, the better the odds of you catching the eye of your potential customers.